masteranson/masteranson.github.io/KTLucid.markdown

 permalink: /KT Lucid LLC/
 ---
 ## KT Lucid Manufacturing
+---
 <div align="justify"> My experience with KT Lucid has allowed me the unique opportunity to travel overseas to Shenzhen and Dongguan to work directly with suppliers.
 It has also allowed me to utilize advanced manufacturing techniques such as CNC Milling (3, 4 and 5 axis) and 3D printing of molds to produce high quality jewelry.</div>

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/blsFVIm3GC4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>
 <br />

 ### The Devil is in the Details
+---
-Crafting jewelry is long thought of a form craftsmanship.
+Crafting jewelry is long thought only as an art.
 I disagree.
-Achieving mechanical perfection requires engineering ingenuity and the ability to ask the right questions.
+A beautiful product requires engineering ingenuity and the ability to ask the right questions.

 <p align="center">
   <img width="auto" height="auto" src="/assets/photo7.jpg">
-    <figcaption>Initial JEWELCAD drawing of the ring</figcaption>
+    <figcaption>Initial JEWELCAD drawing of the ring translated from rough sketches on paper.</figcaption>
 </p>

 <br />